rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section focuses on the EGL 90 Universalgripper, highlighting its technical specifications and design features.
-It includes a detailed diagram of the component, labeled with various parts such as the main body and connection points, indicating its integration into larger systems.
-This information is part of a broader document that outlines the capabilities, applications, and technical data of SCHUNK's gripping technology, emphasizing the versatility and functionality of the EGL series in automation and handling tasks.</chunk_context>
+<chunk_context>The section focuses on the EGL 90 Universalgripper, detailing its technical specifications and design features.
+It includes diagrams illustrating the main body and various components, such as the finger interfaces and service connections, which are essential for integration into larger systems.
+This information is part of a broader discussion on the capabilities and applications of the EGL series, emphasizing its versatility and compatibility with different automation setups, including connections for power and communication protocols like PROFINET.</chunk_context>
 <chunk>## EGL 90

 Universalgreifer